paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
 Pry sees name as a local variable!
-How can this be if we have not reached the assignment statement yet?
+How can this be, though, if we have not yet reached the assignment statement?

 ---
 [.background-color: #000000]